bitmapdata/MSScrollView/README.md

 ## Installation ##

-Drag the included MSTranslateVendor folder into your project.
+Drag the included MSScrollView folder into your project.

 ## Usage ##